KozGit/DOOM-3-BFG-VR/README.txt

 	  Asynchronous SpaceWarp:

 	    Oculus only!
 Adjust how the game handles low framerates.

 	        Options:
+	              Default - Don't mess with the Oculus default.
 	              Disabled - use Asynchronous TimeWarp (works at any FPS) instead of Asynchronous SpaceWarp (recommended).
 	              Enabled - use Asynchronous SpaceWarp at 45 FPS whenever FPS drops below 90 FPS.
 	              45 FPS ATW - Always use Asynchronous TimeWarp, locked to 45 FPS 45 FPS ASW - Always use Asynchronous SpaceWarp, locked to 45 FPS

 	  3D Guis-	  The in game GUIS can look flat - enabling this setting adds some depth.
 May be disabled if effect is disagreeable.